Dart-Code/Website/_docs/settings.md

 <br />
 Whether to automatically update imports when moving or renaming files.
 Currently only supports single file moves / renames.

-## dart.useLsp
+## dart.useLegacyAnalyzerProtocol
-**Default:** `true`.
+**Default:** `false`.
 <br />
-Whether to run the analyzer in [LSP mode](https://microsoft.github.io/language-server-protocol/).
-Some features are not supported if this setting is disabled and in a future release LSP will be the only supported option.
+Whether to use the Dart Analyzer's original protocol instead of LSP.
+Some features are not supported when using the legacy protocol and support for it will eventually be removed.
+Please file issues on GitHub in the Dart-Code repo if you find yourself needing to enable this setting.

 ## dart.warnWhenEditingFilesInPubCache
 **Default:** `true`.